justice-rest/romy/CONTRIBUTING.md

-# Contributing to Morphic
+# Contributing to Romy

-Thank you for your interest in contributing to Morphic!
+Thank you for your interest in contributing to Romy!
 This document provides guidelines and instructions for contributing.

 ## Code of Conduct

 By participating in this project, you are expected to uphold our [Code of Conduct](CODE_OF_CONDUCT.md).

 ## How to Contribute

-### Reporting Issues

-- Check if the issue already exists in our [GitHub Issues](https://github.com/miurla/morphic/issues)
-- Use the issue templates when creating a new issue
-- Provide as much context as possible

 ### Pull Requests